sarika-ui/Blitz-Insights/README.md

 ## Deployment (Vercel)
 1. Push to GitHub
-2. Import to Vercel (Next.js).
-Static export ready
+2. Import to Vercel (Next.js)
+3. Configure environment variables:
+   - `NEXT_PUBLIC_SITE_URL`: Your Vercel deployment URL
-3. Configure domain/preview as desired
+4. Configure domain/preview as desired

+### Troubleshooting Deployment Issues
+- **404 NOT_FOUND Error**: Ensure `NEXT_PUBLIC_SITE_URL` is set correctly in Vercel environment variables
+- **API Routes Not Working**: This project uses API routes for the contact form, so it's not configured for static export
+- **Build Failures**: Check that all dependencies are properly installed and TypeScript compilation passes

 ## Lighthouse
 - Run against Home and a Blog post; expect 95+ Performance and 100 A11y/SEO depending on host and images